BUY MUSIC FOR FILMS, MOVIES & CINEMA

 Well, what happens if you really have zero budget for the music for your film or trailer?

-There are resources for this situation as well.
 The two most famous websites are Free Music Archive (FMA) and Incompetech (from the New York artist Kevin MacLeod).
-In FMA we can find a lot of songs without lyrics of a wide range of genres.

 Of course, when the music of this type is used, usually you have to include some sort of attribution to the musician/s.
-This can be as simple as putting “Song Title” by “Artist name”.

 Perhaps also it may be necessary to indicate the Creative Commons license under which the song is used.
-(Here you can take a look at the description of the CC licenses)

 Music editors such as Apple Garage Band or SonicFire Pro let you use guitar riffs, drum beats, piano melody, etc and create your own background music for movies.